djkormo/k8s-cs-controller/samples/mssql-db/README.md

 spec:
   dbname: MyFirstDB
   configmap: mssql-config
-  credentials: mssql-data
+  credentials: mssql-credentials
 ```

 This yaml will create (or delete) an object of kind `MSSQLDB`, named db1 with the properties mentioned above.
-In this case, a `ConfigMap` called `mssql-config` and a `Secret` called `mssql-data` must exist.
+In this case, a `ConfigMap` called `mssql-config` and a `Secret` called `mssql-credentials` must exist.

 ### Implementation